Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 }
 ```

-Let's digest what happened here.

 First off, we're calling `Expression.Parameter` in order to construct a parameter expression.
+We can use this instance to resolve the value of a particular parameter.

-Then we use reflection to resolve a reference to the `string.IsNullOrWhiteSpace` method.
+Following that, we are relying on reflection to resolve a reference to the `string.IsNullOrWhiteSpace` method.
 We use `Expression.Call` to create a method invocation expression that calls `string.IsNullOrWhiteSpace` with the parameter resolved by the expression we created earlier.
-To perform a logical "not" operation on the result, we're calling `Expression.Not` to wrap the method call expression.
-This constitutes the test part of the conditional expression we're building.
+To perform a logical "not" operation on the result, we're calling `Expression.Not` to wrap the method call.
+This constitutes the condition part of the ternary expression we're building.

 To compose the positive clause, we're constructing an "add" operation with the help of `Expression.Add`.
 As the operands to this binary expression, we're providing a constant expression for string `"Greetings, "` and the parameter expression from earlier.

 As for the negative clause, we're using `Expression.Constant` to create a `null` constant expression.
-To ensure the correct that the `null` value is typed correctly, we explicitly specify the type as the second parameter.
+To ensure that the `null` value is typed correctly, we explicitly specify the type as the second parameter.

 Finally, we're combining all of the above parts together to create our ternary conditional operator.

-___

 However, this expression isn't particularly useful on its own.
-Since we created it ourselves, we're not really interested in its structure -- we want to evaluate it instead.
+Since we created it ourselves, we're not really interested in its structure -- we want to be able to evaluate it instead.

 In order to do that, we have to create an entry point by wrapping everything in a lambda expression.
 To turn it into an actual lambda, we can call `Compile` which will produce a delegate that we can invoke.